 A personalized cheque can be seen either as a bearer or order cheque, whereas a loose cheque is normally seen only as an order cheque.
 This means a loose cheque can be paid only by order.

 Any type of account holder can have the facility.
 It may be a Savings bank account, Current account or CC account.
-It is meant for only home branch transactions.
+It is meant for home branch transactions only.

 These cheques are not accepted at the clearing house due to security reasons.
 So, if you are thinking of making a third-party payment with a loose cheque, it might get rejected.